Pull content into a module

-Note that the module will be hidden whenever there are no sessions with the specified status.
+Note that the module is hidden whenever there are no sessions with the specified status.
 For example, a Live now module would disappear during an event’s break time in between live sessions.

 You can narrow down any content type to show only content that has specific tags.
 Or you can do the opposite: Hide content that has specific tags.

-Note that every attendee will see the same content when you specify tags.
+Note that every attendee sees the same content when you specify tags.
 If you want to show attendees personalized recommendations, use the Personalized recommendations option below.

 To specify tags…

-Choose any profile, layout, and/or access level tags to show content.
+Choose tags to show content (usually profile, topic, layout, and/or access level tags)

 If you choose multiple tags, you can also decide to require all.
-This means that content will only appear in the module if it has every specified tag.
-Otherwise, content will appear as long as it has at least one of the tags.
+This means that content only appears in the module if it has every specified tag.
+Otherwise, content appears as long as it has at least one of the tags.